 - Dr. Wilson retires as consultant and part-time professor.

 - School offers first courses leading to master's degree of school librarianship.

-- School moves to Old Filter Plant for 1950-51 school year during construction of addition to the University library building.
+- School moves to Old Filter Plant for 1950-51 academic year during construction of addition to the University Library building.

 - University approves school's program leading to Master of Science in Library Science degree (March 8).

 - Alumni association establishes Susan Grey Akers Scholarship.